plugg1N/sapphire-gc/README.md

 Sapphire is a fast and concise tool for developers to commit changes and push refs to their repositories!

+**Be Careful!** This tool was *not* created in order to be a replacement for a standart GIT workflow.
+Use this tool *wisely* for projects that were created for recreational reasons or if the project is not that massive.

+> I will not try to overcomplicate my project, if it doesn't fit one's needs for their massive enterprise-level repository!
+> Those projects **should be** handled manually without any tools

 Made by: Zhamkov Nikita Dmitrievich
 Country, city: Russia, Saint-Petersburg